Mac.Robertson Girls' High School: History

 The Mac.Robertson Girls' High School began as Melbourne Continuation School, the first government funded secondary school in the state of Victoria, established in 1905 in Spring Street, Melbourne.
 In 1912, it was renamed Melbourne High School.
-Originally a co-educational school, the school was segregated by sexes in 1927, with the boys moving to Melbourne Boys' High School in Forrest Hill, South Yarra, Victoria.
+Originally a co-educational school, the school was segregated by sex in 1927, with the boys moving to Melbourne Boys' High School in Forrest Hill, South Yarra after the school building was condemned.

-Girls continued to be educated in the school on Spring Street, renamed as Melbourne Girls' High School, until the building was condemned in 1930.
-The school was housed in the then-vacant Government House until 1933, when they moved to State School No. 1689 in King Street.
-In 1934, with the help of a donation from Macpherson Robertson, a new building was constructed the north-east corner of Albert Park Reserve.
+Girls continued to be educated in the condemned building, renamed as Melbourne Girls' High School, under the leadership of the existing headmistress Christina Montgomery, who has led the girls since 1923.
+In 1930 the school was housed in the then-vacant Government House until 1933, when they moved to State School No. 1689 in King Street.
+Sybil Llewelyn was appointed as head in 1933 but she soon resigned due to illness, In 1934, with the help of a donation from Macpherson Robertson, a new building was constructed the north-east corner of Albert Park Reserve.
 The school opened as the Mac.Robertson Girls' High School on 7 November 1934.
-The school was used as U.S Army Headquarters in 1942 and later by the R.A.A.F.
+The new head in 1934 was Mary Hutton.
+The school was used as United States Army Headquarters in 1942 and later by the Royal Australian Air Force.
 The students took their classes at Brighton Road State School, Camberwell East Girls' School, and University High School during this period.
+Hutton reassembled the school in 1943 and despite the military take-over the school's reputation increased.

+Hutton was the head until 1948.
+She was always assessed as a high performer but she was paid less than her male peers even after she was finally recognised as a Principal in 1945.
+She led the school until 1948.
+When Ruby Gainfort, who had been vice-Principal, took over in 1949, there were 700 students in the school.
+For the next six years, Hutton was still employed as a part-time teacher.
+Gainfort encouraged a more relaxed atmosphere and was said to knew each of the pupils by name.
+She retired in 1955, having modernised the curriculum and increased pupils' participation in learning.

 The building gained a national trust classification in 1987.
 It was previously gazetted as an Historic Building in 1982.
 The school celebrated its centenary year in 2005 with Melbourne High School in a joined assembly.
-Mac.Rob celebrated by inviting Premier of Victoria Steve Bracks to witness the restarting of the school clock tower (which coincidentally did not start when the time came).
+Mac.Rob celebrated by inviting Premier of Victoria Steve Bracks to witness the restarting of the school clock tower (which did not in fact start when the time came).

-In 2019, a burglar broke into Lakeside building and flooded the bottom floor, students then needed to walk to neighbouring schools to study because of the lack of space.
+In 2019, a burglar broke into Lakeside building and flooded the bottom floor; students then needed to walk to neighbouring schools to study because of the lack of space.